SanjayAppari/DurainPay-Backend/README.md

 To set up this project locally,\
 First, clone this repo using *git clone https://github.com/SanjayAppari/DurainPay-Backend.git* command \
 Then at root directory, install all the dependencies using *npm install* command \
-Finally, use *npm start* command to start the local development server.
+Finally, use *node app.js* command to start the local development server.